-- Generally, the HACFM assigns one bedroom to two people within the following guidelines: - Foster children will be included in determining unit size only if they will be in the unit for more than [6] months. - Live-in attendants will be considered in determining bedroom size voucher following the same subsidy standards.
+- Generally, the HACFM assigns one bedroom to two people within the following guidelines: - The head of household will receive one bedroom and then additional bedrooms will be assigned at two persons per bedroom. - Foster children will be included in determining unit size only if they will be in the unit for more than [6] months. - Live-in attendants will be considered in determining bedroom size voucher following the same subsidy standards.
 No additional bedrooms are provided for the attendant's family. - Space will not be provided for a child who is away at school. - A single pregnant woman with no other family members must be treated as a two-person family for occupancy standards only. - Single person families shall be allocated [one] bedroom.